1Computer1/myriad/README.md

 - For `cabal`, you should find it in `$HOME/.cabal/bin` (Linux) or `%APPDATA%\cabal\bin` (Windows).

 Run `stack install` or `cabal new-install` inside the project folder.
-Make sure the configuration is filled out, see `config.example.dhall` for an example.
+Make sure the configuration is filled out, see `config.example.yaml` for an example.
-Run `myriad --config /path/to/config.dhall --languages /path/to/languages/`.
+Run `myriad --config /path/to/config.yaml --languages /path/to/languages/`.

 #### Install in Place

-Make sure the configuration is filled out, see `config.example.dhall` for an example.
+Make sure the configuration is filled out, see `config.example.yaml` for an example.
 Run `stack run` or `cabal v2-run` inside the project folder.
-The config and languages folder will default to `./config.dhall` and `./languages`.
+The config and languages folder will default to `./config.yaml` and `./languages`.
 You can configure this with `--config` and `--languages`.

 ## Endpoints